alvinjo/SterlingRoundUp/README.md

 ## Notable Edge Cases
 - We receive 0 transactions.
 - We receive a transaction where money has come into the account instead of out.
 - Thousands of transactions received from the week (careful memory!).
   - process each day asynch using sqs messages.
   - return response to user with job ids and continue processing asynch.
   - add endpoint for checking job status (webhook?)
+  - ...beginning to consider the alternative approach of processing the week as a whole and having auto-scaling policies trigger for large jobs.
 - Fail to round up a transaction.
   - Consider retries, message DLQ.
 - We call round up on the same transaction.
   - Each request must be idempotent.
 This requires persistent storage for keeping track.
 - We receive transactions that have not been settled.
+  - We create the job but send to DLQ.
+An incorrect round up is worse than a failed round up (from my perspective as a user)
 - What happens when the total round up amount is more than the accounts current balance?
   - Put message in DLQ or delete, we do not want a scenario where the user is low on funds and cannot use their account because of queued messages being processed.
   - Each job is a days worth of transactions, so it is important not to interfere with this potential living fund.
   - DLQ re-driving is an issue since we may process stale transaction data.
 (What is stale data?
 Just unsettled transactions?)
-    - We shouldn't have the message consumer do a fresh fetch each time since it doesn't scale well, and we could hit our api rate limit.
+    - We shouldn't have the message consumer do a fresh fetch each time since it does not scale well, and we could hit our api rate limit.
+Because of this, transaction data should stay in the message.
-    -

 ## Tech Decisions